lakshaysethi/Assignment_1_7420_ls/README.md

 - improving css
 - need to confirm email before login
 - private photos and private accounts
-- comments on posts
+- comments on posts // model 2
-- dms and group chats
+- dms and group chats // model 3
 - posts links and #tags
 - following and followers lists (partially implemented)
 - switch accounts quickly stay logged in to both